In a nutshell, your grade in this course is assessed based on your performance in the following categories:

 - Assignments: 20%

 - Final Project: 20%

 The assessment categories and methodology are aimed at measuring your growth in this course in a variety of ways while providing flexibility for students of different learning styles.
 Specifically, while each of the categories above will count towards your final grade, there are a few concessions we make in calculating your score in each of these areas (described in the section below).
 Also, whichever category in which you score the highest percentage will count as 40% of your final grade instead of 20%.

 Grading Concessions/Late Policy #

-Here are some reasons that would likely not result in an extension:
+Here are some examples where you would likely not receive an emergency extension:

 - After the deadline, you realized you submitted an earlier, incomplete version of the assignment.
 You are responsible for double-checking your submissions on GitHub.
 In this situation, you can still resubmit after grading is done.

 - It is a very busy week of the semester, when many classes have big assignments due.
 You have not been sleeping much due to all of the work.
 We discourage you from overexerting yourself and going without sleep, but in this situation you should consider submitting at the next deadline.

 - You have an interview for a job/internship that will cause you to miss class or consume too much of your time before the assignment deadline.
 We wish you the best of luck on your interview, but you should submit at the next deadline if you really cannot make this one.